THE AUTUMN LEAF AUTOCROSS

 By Larry Steckel

-In the spring of 1979, member Joe Rodman approached the club with the idea of hosting a joint autocross with the Western Pennsylvania Shelby America Club.
-His goal was to get other Shelby members to bring out their GT-350's and AC Cobra's to compete like Joe did at every event with his dark British Racing Green AC Cobra.
+In the spring of 1979, club member Joe Rodman was approached by members of the local AC Cobra and Shelby Club with the idea of hosting a joint autocross with the Western Pennsylvania Shelby America Club.
+Joe said yes!
+The goal was to get other Shelby members to bring out their GT-350's and AC Cobra's to compete like Joe did at every event with his dark British Racing Green AC Cobra.
 There was a big shakeout of event insurance at that time, Lloyds of London was leaving the motorsports market and K&K had yet to take over the majority of those policies, so the Shelby Club provided the insurance while North Hills ran the event at our lot at North Park.

 In early 1990, the club was presented with an interesting opportunity by The Roadster Factory, a British sports car parts house in Armaugh Pa.
 TRF was planning a summer party for their many customers and wanted to host an autocross as one of many car related activities.
 Would North Hills Sports Car Club run the event for them?
 Club member Keith Srakocic negotiated with TRF that in lieu of a cash payment, they could compensate the club with T-shirts for our Autumn Leaf event.
 A win/win for both parties.